Welcome to LOGOS Admissions!

 Who we serve

 LOGOS School delivers a rigorous education while providing unconditional therapeutic support and care to help students thrive academically, emotionally and socially.
-Many times students who need LOGOS are students in crisis and deal with challenges like Anxiety, Attachment Disorder, Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorder, Bipolar Disorder, Chemical Dependency, Depression, Eating Disorder, learning challenges, low self-esteem, Obsessive Compulsive Disorder, Oppositional Defiant Disorder, poor motivation, Post Traumatic Stress Disorder, relationship challenges, and school refusal.
+Many times students who need LOGOS are students in crisis and deal with challenges like Anxiety, Attachment Disorder, Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorder, Bipolar Disorder, Depression, Eating Disorder, learning challenges, low self-esteem, Obsessive Compulsive Disorder, Oppositional Defiant Disorder, poor motivation, Post Traumatic Stress Disorder, relationship challenges, and school refusal.

 We are here to help you and your child.
 Over the past 50 years, we have helped 1000s of students learn key life.
 With the skills they learn at LOGOS, our students are given a chance to realize their potential and to fulfill their own hopes and dreams for a successful future.